skadefro/TestMainframe/musicsp/readme.txt

 Alternative readme.txt to get thing going in a hurry

 1. Install Hercules.
 I used the spinhawk version from https://github.com/Open3270/spinhawk

-2. Run Hercules using the musicxd_for_hercules.cng configuration file
+2. Unzip the .VOL file ane Run Hercules using the musicxd_for_hercules.cng configuration file

+./unzip_volume
 hercules -f musicxd_for_hercules.cng

 3. Initialise the mainframe.
 Follow this carefully, it's a little odd